tommy-skaug/tailscale-id-headers/README.md

 ## Deploying to Kubernetes

-The container can be deployed to Kubernetes and used with the Tailscale Operator like this:
+The container can be deployed as an [app-template](https://github.com/bjw-s/helm-charts) to Kubernetes and be used with the Tailscale Operator like this:

 ```
 ---